-- Floor markings in our car parks will help you to maintain safe distances when queuing.
+- Floor markings in our car parks to help you to maintain safe distances when queuing.

-- We are installing protective screens at our checkouts.
+- We have protective screens at our checkouts.

-- Where possible, we will create separate entrances and exits to our stores, so that it’s easier to keep a safe distance from other shoppers.
+- Where possible, we have created separate entrances and exits to our stores, so that it’s easier to keep a safe distance from other shoppers.

 Supporting our colleagues

-- Colleagues who become ill with COVID-19 will be paid from the first day of absence, regardless of their sick entitlement or waiting days.
+- Colleagues who become ill with COVID-19 or need to self-isolate are paid from the first day of absence.

 - We always encourage any colleague who needs help to ask for it.
-Our line managers are receiving regular updates to ensure they have all the latest information and resources available.
+Our line managers receive regular updates to ensure they have all the latest information and resources available.

 Supporting our communities

-- Building on our existing partnership with the British Red Cross, we are donating £2m to help them with the extra costs they face in supporting people in need
+- Building on our existing partnership with the British Red Cross, we have donated £2m to help them with the extra costs they face in supporting people in need.